-Because of the relatively small number of Ed.D. in Early Childhood Education programs, there are very few specialized tracks available within the major at the Ed.D. level.
+Because of the relatively small number of Ed.D. in Early Childhood Education programs, there are very few specialized tracks available within this major at the Ed.D. level.
 Columbia University provides a welcome exception by offering both an Ed.D. in Early Childhood Policy and an Ed.D. in Early Childhood Education.
-Both are available in low-residency formats, and each allows students to focus on a specific part of the early childhood education curriculum.
+Both are available in low-residency formats, and each allows students to focus on a specific part of the field.

 Ph.D. vs. Ed.D. in Early Childhood Education